hal/model-graph/README.md

 RETURN r.address, a.name, a.since
 ```

-Both required and nillable attributes with their allternatives:
+List attributes which are both required and nillable together with their alternatives:

 ```cypher
 MATCH (r:Resource)-->(a:Attribute)-[:ALTERNATIVE]-(alt)